History

 Article I - History

-1. The Regiment shall preserve and portray the experience of the soldiers of the 6th Virginia Infantry with fidelity, sobriety, and due regard for the established historical record.
+1. The Regiment shall preserve and portray the experience of the soldiers of the Army of Northern Virginia with fidelity, sobriety, and due regard for the established historical record.

 2. Officers and men will rely upon contemporary sources, official reports, letters, drill manuals, period newspapers, and battlefield accounts in forming their instruction and representation.